Case

 Vestre’s ambition is to be recognised as the world’s most sustainable furniture manufacturer.
 To achieve this, it must be able to communicate that the products meet ambitious requirements for climate impact, resource consumption and chemicals.
 What's more, they are adapted to the transition to a more circular economy, and that they are of high quality.

 "The demand for sustainability is also increasing outside the Nordic region, and there is a need for clear certifications that make it easy for buyers to choose the right product.
-The goal must be to have such good standards that a buyer in the USA or Asia can easily understand what it means when a product is certified with the Nordic Swan Ecolabel," says Stefan Tjust, CEO of Vestre.
+The goal must be to have such good standards that a buyer in the USA or Asia can easily understand what it means when a product is certified with the Nordic Swan Ecolabel," says Bjørn Fjellstad, CEO of Vestre.

 Easier to communicate environmental standards

 "Producing as sustainably as possible has always been important to us, but we also wanted to be able to show a standard for what is considered as more environmentally friendly.
 That's why we started certifying the products with the Nordic Swan Ecolabel.
 It was also important to us that the Nordic Swan Ecolabel has a life cycle perspective.
 We want to make it easier for buyers to own things that last a long time.
 I think that a good certification makes it easier, both for the buyers and the manufacturers.
 We don't want to have myriads of different certifications.
-It's much better to have a gold standard that everyone relates to," says Øyvind Bjørnstad, Strategy and Sustainability Manager at Vestre.
+It's much better to have a gold standard that everyone relates to," says Øyvind Bjørnstad, Head of Sustainability at Vestre.

 "The strength of the Nordic Swan Ecolabel is that you can compare it with other brands globally, because it is a Type I ecolabel.
 While there is a high level of awareness for the Nordic Swan Ecolabel throughout Scandinavia, the label is not so well-known in countries like the USA and Germany, so it's important for us to provide people with references that they understand.
 For example, in Germany we can say that the Nordic Swan Ecolabel is equivalent to Blaue Engel.
 There is a lot of confusion about what means what and what actually is environmentally friendly, and being able to show a standard everyone understands, such as another Type I ecolabel, is the greatest strength," says Bjørnstad.